 Community Supports

 Community supports are DD services that help adults with developmental disabilities become more independent and involved in the community.
-The two community support services offered to individuals are Community-Based Supports and Center-Based Supports.
+This page shares details about the community support services that are available.

 Community-Based Supports